hyperspy/hyperspy/doc/user_guide/metadata_structure.rst

 TEM
 ---

-Contain information relevant to transmission electron microscope signals.
+Contains information relevant to transmission electron microscope signals.

 microscope
-    type: Str
+    type: str

     The microscope model, e.g. VG 501

 acquisition_mode
-    type: Str
+    type: str

     Either 'TEM' or 'STEM'

-convergence_angle
+beam_current
-    type: Float
+    type: float

-    The beam convergence semi-angle in mrad.
+    The beam current in nA.

 beam_energy
-    type: Float
+    type: float

     The energy of the electron beam in keV

-beam_current
+convergence_angle
-    type: Float
+    type: float

-    The beam current in nA.
+    The beam convergence semi-angle in mrad.

-dwell_time
+rocking_angle
-    type: Float
+    type: float

-    The dwell time in seconds.
-This is relevant for STEM acquisition
+    The beam rocking semi-angle in mrad.

-exposure
+scan_rotation
-    type: Float
+    type: float

-    The exposure time in seconds.
-This is relevant for TEM acquistion.
+    The rotation of the scan in degrees.

 tilt_stage
-    type: Float
+    type: float

-    The tilt of the stage in degree.
+    The tilt of the stage in degrees.

 SEM
 ---

-Contain information relevant to scanning electron microscope signals.
+Contains information relevant to scanning electron microscope signals.

 microscope
-    type: Str
+    type: str

     The microscope model, e.g. VG 501

 convergence_angle
-    type: Float
+    type: float

     The beam convergence semi-angle in mrad.

 beam_energy
-    type: Float
+    type: float

     The energy of the electron beam in keV

 beam_current
-    type: Float
+    type: float

     The beam current in nA.

 tilt_stage
-    type: Float
+    type: float

     The tilt of the stage in degree.

 Detector
 --------